 Numerous ruins indicate that for hundreds of years Belize was heavily populated by the Maya Indians, whose relatively advanced civilization reached its height between A.D.
 250 and 900.
-Eventually the civilization declined leaving behind small groups whose offspring still exist in Belize contributing positively to the culturally diverse population
+Eventually, the civilization declined, leaving behind small groups whose offspring still exist in Belize contributing positively to the culturally diverse population

-In 1502, Columbus sailed through parts of the Caribbean, but did not actually visit the area later known as British Honduras.
+In 1502, Columbus sailed through parts of the Caribbean but did not actually visit the area later known as British Honduras.
 The first reference to European settlement in the colony was in 1638.
 These were later augmented by disbanded British soldiers and sailors after the capture of Jamaica from Spain in 1655.
 The settlement, whose main activity was logwood cutting (logwood was used in the past to produce dye), had a troubled history during the next 150 years.
-It was subjected to numerous attacks from neighbouring Spanish settlements (Spain claimed sovereignty over the entire New World except for regions in South America assigned to Portugal).
+It was subjected to numerous attacks from neighboring Spanish settlements (Spain claimed sovereignty over the entire New World except for regions in South America assigned to Portugal).

 It was not until 1763 that Spain in the Treaty of Paris allowed the British settlers to engage in the logwood industry.
-The Treaty of Versailles in 1783 reaffirmed those boundaries and logwood concession was extended by the Convention of London in 1786.
+The Treaty of Versailles in 1783 reaffirmed those boundaries and the logwood concession was extended by the Convention of London in 1786.
 But Spanish attacks continued until a decisive victory was won by settlers, with British naval support, in the Battle of St. George's Caye in 1798.
 After that, British control over the settlement gradually increased and in 1871 British Honduras was formally declared a British Colony.

 In 1853 the Public Meeting was replaced by a Legislative Assembly (partly elected, on a restrictive franchise), with the British Superintendent, an office created in 1786 at the settlers' request, as Chairman.
 When the settlement became a colony in 1871 the Superintendent was replaced by a Lieutenant Governor under the Governor of Jamaica.